doc4d/4d-web-studio/docs/design-webforms/events/events.md

 ## Event types

-Events can be set to trigger when end-users perform certain actions, or when datasources are updated.
+Events can be set to trigger when end-users perform certain actions or when datasources are updated.
 ### User events

 You can set events to trigger when end-users perform certain actions, such as clicking a button.

-#### Example: Creating a search feature using the `onChange` event
+#### Example: Search feature using the `onChange` event

 The objective is to update a list of students displayed in a **Matrix** component according to what the end-user types in an input area.